NikhilJArora/fydp-codebase/README.md

 * need to have a interface to select region for parking slots for given camera angle

-### rev 3:
+### Future:
-* setup parkinglot simulation environment
+* setup parkinglot simulation env to achieve algorithmic and dynamic line detection
-* work on line detection for these spots

 ## NOTES: